Riggd/portfolio/src/projects/Barometer.md

 <section>

 ### Problem
-Barometer came to our team, because they had quickly outgrown their initial product designs.
-After going from 0 to 1, the Barometer team was looking for a solution to improve upon their existing product, while enhancing functionality to better serve discoverability and custom dashboard creation for podcast advertisers and brands.
+Barometer came to our team after successfully scaling from 0 to 1.
+The next step in Barometer's journey was a need to refine the product experience to better support advertisers and brands uncovering where to spend their advertising dollars.
 </section>
 <section>